jSunpayco/dota-drafter-backend/README.md

 npm install
 npm start
 ```

+To make an api call, enter `localhost:5000/api/heroStatus` in your browser, or wherever needed.

 To stop the application from running, you may enter ctrl+c on the command line. (cmd+c for Mac).